 Tedlar (PVF), part of the fluoropolymer family, is a thermoplastic film with a repeating vinyl fluoride unit.
-The inertness of the polymer offers resistance to a wide range of chemicals, solvents, and staining agents.
-Used widely in the Aerospace industry, Tedlar preserves the appearance and longevity of substrates thereby reducing waste and the consumption of energy and raw materials, and drives down the use of environmentally harsh cleaners and paints.
-The following are Features and Benefits provided by this superior finish:
+The inertness of the polymer offers resistance to a wide range of chemicals, solvents and staining agents.
+Used widely in the aerospace industry, Tedlar preserves the appearance and longevity of substrates thereby reducing waste and the consumption of energy and raw materials, and drives down the use of environmentally harsh cleaners and paints.
+The following are the features and benefits provided by this superior finish:

-Seaman Corporation’s best Top Coating System is the application of a Tedlar PVF film to the top surface of our Shelter-Rite architectural fabric.
+Seaman Corporation’s best top coating system is the application of a Tedlar PVF film to the top surface of our Shelter-Rite® architectural fabrics.
 Tedlar PVF film is a fluoropolymer material that is produced by DuPont.
-The product is only made in a film form, ranging in thickness of 1 mil to 3 mils thick.
+The product is only made in a film form, ranging in thickness of 1 mil to 3 mils.

-DuPont has been producing Tedlar films for over 50 years.
+DuPont® has been producing Tedlar films for over 50 years.
 Tedlar PVF is chemically similar to Teflon, and so it has great chemical resistance and a very low coefficient of friction.
-Major uses of Tedlar are backing materials for Photovoltaic Panels; with a life expectancy of over 20 years.
-Another major market for Clear Tedlar films are on thermoformed panels used on the inside of commercial aircraft.
+Major uses of Tedlar are backing materials for photovoltaic panels, with a life expectancy of over 20 years.
+Another major market for clear Tedlar films is on thermoformed panels used on the inside of commercial aircraft.
 The Tedlar film provides graffiti resistance and makes the surfaces very easy to clean.

-Seaman Corporation was the pioneer in using the Tedlar PVF film products for flexible PVC coated fabrics; making the first Tedlar coated Architectural fabric in the mid-70’s.
+Seaman Corporation was a pioneer in using the Tedlar PVF film products for flexible PVC-coated fabrics; making the first Tedlar-coated architectural fabric in the mid-70s.
 Seaman has perfected the application of the Tedlar film to the PVC surface, eliminating any concerns of delamination.
-We are so confident in our bonding process; we include protection from delamination in our 20 year warranty for Tedlar materials.
+We are so confident in our bonding process that we include protection from delamination in our 20-year warranty for Tedlar materials.

 Architectural Colored Tedlar PVF

 Seaman Corporation offers a range of top coating systems, and Tedlar is the most proven with a track record of over 35 years.
-Tedlar film known for superior performance in exterior applications such as vinyl siding and architectural shingles and provides a high-performance, long-term, durable surface for excellent weathering resistance and color fastness.
+Tedlar film is known for superior performance in exterior applications such as vinyl siding and architectural shingles and provides a high-performance, long-term, durable surface for excellent weathering resistance and colorfastness.
 With its outstanding resistance to the elements, Tedlar film comes with low-maintenance costs.

 Choose the Right Top Finish for Your Structure

 The Tennessee Titans know all too well about Tedlar finishes.
-In 2016, the team replaced and upgraded their air-supported practice facility.
-The Titans had an existing dome with Tedlar 8028 fabric on it, that still looked good after 18 years, but wanted some structural updates, such as the ability to hang LED lights and other devices from cables within the structure.
+In 2016, the team replaced and upgraded its air-supported practice facility.
+The Titans had an existing dome with Tedlar 8028 fabric on it that still looked good after 18 years, but they wanted some structural updates such as the ability to hang LED lights and other devices from cables within the structure.

 Longevity, appearance and strength were all important to the Titans in their decision.
 They also wanted something manufactured in the United States.
 In addition to supporting domestic workers, this allowed for shorter lead times, faster turnaround and better support and service by dealing with technical experts in the U.S. as opposed to overseas.
 Based on all the criteria, the team went with the same fabric used on its previous dome—Tedlar 8028.
 They chose it for its long and proven track record.